Road signs in Chile

-Chile is a signatory to the Vienna Convention on Road Signs and Signals, and therefore its signs are compliant with international standards.
+Road signs in Chile are regulated in the Manual de Señalización de Tránsito, which is based on both the United States' MUTCD and the Vienna Convention on Road Signs and Signals, to which Chile is a signatory.
 Chile uses yellow diamonds for warning signs in common with most of the rest of the Americas.
 Speed limit signs are a red circle with a white background and the limitation in black, and are in kilometres per hour.
 There are also some signs unique to Chile.
-Chile also currently uses a mixture of both types of mandatory signs.
+Chile also currently uses a mixture of both types of mandatory signs: European-style signs with white symbols on a blue background and a white border, and signs with black symbols on a white background and a red border.

+Chile signed the Vienna Convention on Road Signs and Signals on November 8, 1968 and ratified it on December 27, 1974, making it the only country in the Americas to ratify this convention.